manisra-maker/Obsidian_Docker_Course/notes/Docker commands.md

 -  -dit  --> run it in dettach mode and and with a interactive terminal
 -  -p  --> host_port : container_port

+# How to check specific container logs

+docker logs container_id